Akaki16/phonebook-frontend/README.md

 You can create contacts, update them and delete them.

-React and json-server were used to create this project
+MERN stack (MongoDB, Express, React, Node) were used to create this project

 ### Running documentation